4/23/2025

 Chief Financial Officer

 Thanks, Pat.
-So the three months ended March 31, 2025.
-We recorded net income of 9.4 million, or 37 cents per diluted share, and a 1% return on average assets.
-Excluding the tax-affected impact of the Oreo write-down we took during the quarter, EPS would have been 40 cents per share, or an ROA of 1.07%.
-We had very strong loan growth during the quarter, following a strong fourth quarter.
-We were up nearly 92 million, or 12% annualized from the end of the fourth quarter.
-Over the last 12 months, loans are up approximately 244 million.
-Growth is also solid on the deposit side, with balances of 64 million during the quarter, or an annualized 8.5%, as we executed on adding and maintaining profitable relationships.
+For the three months ended March 31, 2025, we recorded net income of $9.4 million, or $0.37 per diluted share, and a 1% return on average assets.
+Excluding the tax-affected impact of the Oreo write-down we took during the quarter, EPS would have been $0.40 per share or an ROA of 1.07%.
+We had very strong loan growth during the quarter following a strong fourth quarter.
+We were up nearly $92 million or 12% annualized from the end of the fourth quarter.
+Over the last 12 months, loans are up approximately $244 million.
+Growth was also solid on the deposit side with balances of $64 million during the quarter or an annualized 8.5% as we executed on adding and maintaining profitable relationships.
 That growth also included some broker deposits, which we added to support our significant loan growth during the quarter.
-Net interest income increased about 500,000 compared to the fourth quarter.
-Our net interest income was supported by margin expansion.
-Our net interest margin increased to .65% in the first quarter, compared to .54% in the fourth quarter.
-Interest-pairing deposit costs declined down 18 basis points from Q4.
-We continue to pass, continue to be pleased with our success in moving rates lower on a significant portion of our deposit base, while still retaining and growing balances.
+Net interest income increased about $500,000 compared to the fourth quarter.
+Our net interest income was supported by margin expansions.
+Our net interest margin increased to 3.65% in the first quarter compared to 3.54% in the fourth quarter.
+Interest-bearing deposit costs declined down 18 basis points from Q4.
+We continue to be pleased with our success in moving rates lower on a significant portion of our deposit base while still retaining and growing balances.
 Deposit cost declines outpaced the decline in average loan yields, which fell by three basis points.
-The margin is also impacted by acquisition of county depreciation, which totaled 2.8 million in the first quarter of 2025, compared to 3.1 million in Q4 2024.
+The margin is also impacted by acquisition accounting accretion, which totaled 2.8 million in the first quarter of 2025, compared to 3.1 million in Q4 of 2024.
 Looking ahead, we continue to manage a well-balanced asset and liability position, which should result in continued strong net interest income generation and limited variability in the margin, regardless of the Fed's actions on rates.
 Our asset quality continues to be strong.
-NTAs, the total assets, declined to 0.42%, compared to .46% at December 31st, and .64% at the end of Q1 2024.
+NPAs, the total assets, declined to 0.42% compared to 0.46% at December 31st and 0.64% at the end of Q1 2024.
 We recorded a $1.5 million credit loss expense in the current quarter.
-This compared to 234,000 in the fourth quarter, and the increase was to measure it to a high level of loan growth during the first quarter.
+This compared to $234,000 in the fourth quarter, and the increase was commensurate with the high level of loan growth during the first quarter.
 For the first quarter of 2024, we recorded a $698,000 credit loss benefit, primarily due to the lack of loan growth during that period.
-Our allowance for credit loss at the total loans increased slightly from .20% at December 31st, 2024, to .21% at March 31st, 2025.
-Non-interest expenses were 20.4 million for the first quarter of 2025, compared to 19.1 million in Q4 2024.
+Our allowance for credit losses to total loans increased slightly from 1.20% at December 31, 2024, to 1.21% at March 31, 2025.
+Non-interest expenses were $20.4 million for the first quarter of 2025, compared to $19.1 million in Q4, 2024.
 Q1 expenses included an $815,000 impairment of an Oreo asset during the quarter.
 The remaining increased expenses came from higher salaries and employee benefits, primarily due to merit increases in Q1 coupled with higher payroll taxes.
-Payroll taxes were higher by approximately 300,000 in additional payroll taxes related to annual bonus payments made in Q1.
-Author-driving expense increased with higher occupancy and equipment costs due to recent branch openings and relocation activity.
-Offsetting this was professional fees, which declined 425,000 compared to the prior quarter.
-Tax expense totaled 2.8 million for the first quarter, with an effective tax rate of 22.7%.
-This compares to taxes of 3.9 million, with an effective tax rate of .2% for Q4 2024, which included the impact of fully restructuring completed in the second half of 2024.
+Payroll taxes were higher by approximately $300,000 in additional payroll taxes related to annual bonus payments made in Q1.
+Also driving the expense increase was higher occupancy and equipment costs, due to recent branch openings and relocation activity.
+Offsetting this was professional fees, which declined $425,000 compared to the prior quarter.
+Tax expense totaled $2.8 million for the first quarter, with an effective tax rate of 22.7%.
+This compares to taxes of $3.9 million with an effective tax rate of 27.2% for Q4 2024. which included the impact of fully restructuring completed in the second half of 2024.
 We anticipate our effective tax rate going forward will be in a range of 23 to 24%.
 We are pleased with positive performance and momentum during this quarter.
 Our efficiency ratio remains strong at 57.65%, remaining below 60% for 23 consecutive quarters.
-We are also continuing to expand our tangible book value per share, which grew 28 cents during the quarter to 14.47 or 8% annualized.
-Finally, we're happy to drive shareholder values with our successful continuation of our buyback program during the quarter, along with a stable cash dividend.
-We believe our strong core financial results, strong underwriting, and low risk balance sheet, combined with our investments for growth, position us to continue performing well in any economic or race environment.
+We are also continuing to expand our tangible book value per share, which grew $0.28 during the quarter to 14.47, or 8% annualized.
+Finally, we're happy to drive shareholder value through our successful continuation of our buyback program during the quarter, along with a stable cash dividend.
+We believe our strong core financial results, strong underwriting, and low-risk balance sheet, combined with our investments for growth, position us to continue performing well in any economic or rate environment.
 At this time, I'll turn it over to Darlene Gillespie, our Chief Retail Banking Officer, for her remarks.
 Darlene?

 speaker